What does Drop, Withdrawal, or Audit mean?

 Eligibility

-Eligible students may drop classes online using the student information system.
-Students are reminded that they are solely responsible for any errors in registration.
-Students should always make a copy of their course transactions when adding or dropping classes.
-Note, students on restrictions, requiring college preparatory courses or changing courses which have a corequisite, laboratory or clinical component, will need to make these changes at the Student Affairs office.
+Eligible students can drop classes online through the student information system.
+It is important for students to be aware that they are responsible for any registration errors.
+Students should always keep a copy of their course transactions when adding or dropping classes.